This is our collection of Passamaquoddy folktales and traditional stories that can be read online.

 include the Micmac, Maliseet, Abenaki, Penobscot, and Passamaquoddy Indians), since the traditional stories of those

 tribes are very similar.

 Enjoy the stories!
-If you would like to recommend a Passamaquoddy legend for this page or think one of the ones on here
+If you would like to recommend a Passamaquoddy legend for this page, please let us know.

 Click on each character's name for more detailed information about his or her role in Passamaquoddy mythology.